Sk4v/pokedex/pokedex-api/README.md

 - **PokeAPI** to fetch detailed data about Pokémon.
 - **Funtranslations API** to handle translation requests (Yoda and Shakespeare styles).

 The system will expose a set of RESTful endpoints to retrieve Pokémon information, with support for translation as required.
-Additionally, the project demonstrates how to handle asynchronous calls to external services using `CompletableFuture` in Java.

 ## 3. Solution Strategy

 ### 3.1 Architecture Overview